eric-bach/ragbot2/NOTES.md

 - [-] Create Bedrock Knowledge Base with S3 Vectors - NOT SUPPORTED YET
 - [x] Add Cognito authentication to ALB - REQUIRES CERTIFICATE
 - [x] Build frontend to connect to R53/ALB/ECS to test how streaming works with ECS
-- [x] Deploy frontend to Amplify
+- [x] Deploy frontend to Vercel (Amplify doesn't support streaming)
-- Fix backend returning formatted responses
+- [] Fix backend returning formatted responses
-- Indicate what was used, RAG references in repsonse
+- [] Indicate what was used, RAG references in repsonse
-- Add adding/selecting tools
+- [] Add adding/selecting tools
-- Clean up stack resources
+- [] Clean up stack resource names
+- [] Build architecture diagram
 - [] Investigate adding Cognito auth to ALB

 - [] Move from ECS Fargate to Lambda Function URLs with auth in Lambda code